- Future Students (Undergrad)

 |May 1||Acceptance Fee Payment Deadline|

-All new freshmen students who wish to apply for College of Engineering scholarships (including those offered by departments, Women in Engineering and the Minority Engineering Program) must complete this online application.
+All new freshmen students who wish to apply for College of Engineering scholarships (including those offered by departments, Women in Engineering and the Minority Engineering Program) must complete the Special Scholarships Application.

 - You can submit the scholarship application as soon as you have an Ohio State user name from your admission application!
 You will need to activate your Ohio State user name before starting the scholarship application.
 You can activate your account at my.osu.edu.